Bipartisan Support for Path to Citizenship for Unauthorized Immigrants

 A majority of Americans across party lines support allowing unauthorized immigrants currently working in the United States to apply for US citizenship, either immediately or after paying a penalty and waiting a number of years.
 Combined, two-thirds (65%) support a path to citizenship with or without conditions, up from 58% in 2016.

 Conversely, fewer Americans now say that unauthorized immigrants should be required to leave their jobs and the United States (22%, down from 31% in 2013).
-Core Trump supporters—those Americans with a very favorable view of President Trump—are the most inclined to support deportation.
-But even they are divided in their views, with equal numbers supporting deportation and citizenship.
+Core Trump supporters1 —those Americans with a very favorable view of President Trump—are the most inclined to support deportation.
+But even they are divided in& their views, with equal numbers supporting deportation and citizenship.

 Polls on the fate of undocumented immigrants brought to the US as young children—the target group for the DACA program, and often referred to as ‘Dreamers’—have found similar or higher levels of support allowing these for a path to US citizenship.
 A POLITICO poll conducted August 31-September 3 found six in ten Americans (58%) supported allowing Dreamers to stay in the US and pursue citizenship if they met certain requirements.
 And an ABC News/Washington Post poll conducted September 18-21 found that nearly nine in ten Americans (86%) support “a program that allows undocumented immigrants to stay in the United States if they arrived here as a child, completed high school or military service and have not been convicted of a serious crime.”
 In fact, support for this DACA-like program was higher alone than when combined with a package of increased border security spending (65% supported this combination).